 Links you should know about….

-Wind is a covered peril under the standard Homeowners policy.
-Wind damage caused by any kind of wind including straight-line winds, Tornado or hurricane winds is covered under the standard Homeowners policy.
+The wind is a covered peril under the standard Homeowners policy.
+Wind damage caused by any kind of wind including straight-line winds, Tornado, or hurricane winds is covered under the standard Homeowners policy.
 If your home is located on the coast a wind deductible may be applied.

 Contact our office at 413-788-4531 or 1-800-501-2780 for more information.